 These blocks are in the public domain but they can be accessed only by those who are authorised.
-Authorisation is provided via a combination of public and private keys.
-The owner of the block has the private key.
+The authorisation is provided via a combination of public and private keys.
+The owner of the block has a private key.
 When this private key is provided to someone having the public key, the other person can view the data stored in that block.
 This makes the data stored in the block both transparent and secure.

 Implementing blockchain technology for market research

-Using blockchain technology means that data collected from the respondents can be stored in the form of digital blocks.
-This data stored digitally can always be verified by those who are authorised to do so, but otherwise kept safe.
-The ownership of data lies with the respondents, but market researchers can use it with the owner’s permission.
-Thus, implementing blockchain technology automatically brings about a high level of transparency and accountability.
+Using blockchain technology means that the respondents’ data can be stored in the form of digital blocks.
+This digitally stored data can always be verified by those authorised to do so but otherwise kept safe.
+The data ownership lies with the respondents, but market researchers can use it with the owner’s permission.
+Thus, implementing blockchain technology automatically brings about higher transparency and accountability.

 When the respondents are convinced that their data is safe and will not be used without their express permission, they give accurate and complete information during the survey.
-Getting complete and accurate data facilitates use of further technologies like big data for generating analytics for the clients.
+Getting complete and accurate data facilitates the further use of technologies like big data for generating analytics for clients.

 To sum up, using blockchain technology for market research provides these advantages:

-As the respondents trust the company performing the survey, they give out complete and accurate information.
+As the respondents trust the company performing the survey, they give complete and accurate information.

-If respondents have some of the data already stored in a block, they can share it without having to provide responses again, thereby saving time.
+If respondents have some of the data already stored in a block, they can share it without having to respond again, thereby saving time.